 - At least one accessible passenger loading zone (when one is provided)

 - At least one accessible route connecting parking, loading zone and entrance.

-For more information, please refer to Section 3411 of the 2009 International Building Code.
+For more information, please refer to Section 410 and 1012.8 of the 2012 International Existing Building Code.

 When providing an accessible element would involve the removal or alteration of a structural member that is an essential part of the structural frame.